Engee documentation

 Details

-A force component that depends on the square of the velocity term in the model equation.
-The parameters must be greater than zero.
+The force component, which depends on the square of the velocity term in the model equation.
+The parameter must be greater than zero.

 Dependencies

-To use this parameter, select the checkbox Rolling resistance, and set the parameter Resistance model to Pressure and velocity dependent (SAE J2452).
+To use this option, check the box Rolling resistance, and for the parameter Resistance model set the value Pressure and velocity dependent (SAE J2452).

 Units